Centre for Chinese Visual Arts (CCVA)

 - Transcultural curatorial practice

-- Contemporary moving images and cinema in China
+- Contemporary moving images in China

 - Arts of the Chinese Cultural Revolution